Skip to Main Content

 1) Quotes / Website Listings

-In order to demonstrate value for money you will need to provide quotes or website listings.
+In order to demonstrate value for money you will need to provide quotes or website listings of the items you are applying for.
 They must all be itemised and dated/ obtained within the last 3 months at the point of application.

-(i) Items up to £10k: 1 quote or 1 website listing showing the item and the cost of it.
+• Items up to £10k: 1 quote or 1 website listing showing the item/s and the cost of it.

-(ii) Items above £10k: 3 quotes or 3 website listings showing the item and the cost of it.
+• Items above £10k: 3 quotes or 3 website listings showing the item/s and the cost of it.

-If you are unable to provide 3 quotes for equipment items above £10k or for any refurbishment work, we will still accept your application but you will be asked in the application form a) why this has not been possible and b) how you have ensured value for money.
+If you are unable to provide 3 quotes for equipment/ vehicles above £10k or for any refurbishment work, we will still accept your application, but you will be asked in the application form a) why this has not been possible and b) how you have ensured value for money.
 Applications that can demonstrate good value for money may score more highly.

-(i) Evidence of ownership of the building/ land (i.e. Title Deeds) or a lease agreement with a minimum of 2 years to expiry at the point of application
+• Evidence of ownership of the building/ land (i.e. Title Deeds) or a lease agreement with a minimum of 2 years to expiry at the point of application.
+This must be in the name of the applicant organisation.

-(ii) A photo of the building and space being refurbished.
+• A photo of both the building and space being refurbished.

 Frequently Asked Questions

-If your query isn’t covered in this section, please contact our team at BYS@sibgroup.org.uk
+If you’re query isn’t covered in this section, please take a look at our more detailed FAQ’s document below.
+If it still isn’t covered, please contact our team at BYS@sibgroup.org.uk

 How were the priority areas selected?

 The 42 priority areas have been selected by the government based on the Income Deprivation Affecting Children Index (IDACI) at upper tier local authority level.
-DCMS will publish the full methodology used on the day the fund is open for applications.
+You can read the full DCMS methodology here.

 1 Barking and Dagenham 22 Middlesbrough